N. Uras Demir, Ph.D.

 About me

-I am a PhD candidate at the University of California Irvine's Department of Political Science and a Japan Society for the Promotion of Science Predoctoral Research Fellow at the University of Tokyo's Institute of Social Science.
-I specialize in international relations and research methodology.
-My dissertation research explores the relationship between contemporary interdependence, conflict, and cooperation by focusing on global supply chains.
-I was formerly a Smith Richardson Foundation World Politics and Statecraft Fellow and a UC Institute on Global Conflict and Cooperation Dissertation Fellow.
+I am a computational social scientist with a PhD from the University of California Irvine's Department of Political Science.
+I specialize in quantitative research methodology and international relations.
+My dissertation research explores the relationship between economic interdependence and international politics by focusing on global supply chains.
+I was formerly a Japan Society for the Promotion of Science Predoctoral Research Fellow at the University of Tokyo's Institute of Social Science, a Smith Richardson Foundation World Politics and Statecraft Fellow, and a UC Institute on Global Conflict and Cooperation Dissertation Fellow.

-I taught Political Analysis and Introduction to International Relations at the University of California, Irvine, and worked as a teaching assistant for numerous courses, including the year-long Statistics and Probability sequence.
+I taught Political Analysis and Introduction to International Relations at the University of California, Irvine.
+I was a teaching assistant for numerous courses, including the year-long Statistics and Probability sequence.
 I was a Pedagogical Fellow and a two-time Teaching Apprentice at UC Irvine's Division of Teaching Excellence and Innovation.
 I am also interested in conducting pedagogical research.

 Research